pluu2/eeg_tools/README.md

 # EEG Tool
-This is a rudimentary repository of various tools required to work with .edf files and import data into python to allow work on ML libraries
+This is a rudimentary repository of various tools to work with .edf files and import data into python to allow work on ML libraries.

+eeg_extract is a wrapper class for pyEDFlib.
+The class reads, extracts labels, and epochs.

 eeg_extract requires pyEDFlib
 Install it using: